Opalexiss/geocode-test-app/README.md

 ## geocod.io API Key

-For demonstration purposes, the app is set to use an API key belonging to Lenora Chase.

 The API key **can** be set at runtime by the user.
 Your geocod.io API key needs to have the POST and GET permissions enabled for the LISTS endpoint.

 If you manually set the API key, it *should* persist through page refreshes, although that isn't guaranteed since it is based on your browser's handling of form input caching.
 If you do not want to manually set the key for every app instance, simply edit the index.html file and locate the geoAPIKey input on line #31.
-Then, replace the value with your own key and the app will default to using it instead.
+Then, replace the empty value with your own key and the app will default to using it instead.

 In your browser's developer console, use the following command to manually set an API key:
 ```